contao/docs/docs/manual/article-management/content-elements.en.md

 **Ignore files without metadata:** If no metadata for the appropriate page language has been entered for the files, they are not displayed when activated.

-**Individual template:** Here you can overwrite the default template `ce_downloads`.
+**Individual template:** Here you can overwrite the default `ce_downloads`template.

-Note that only the file types you have specified in the backend settings under "Allowed download file types" can be downloaded.
+Note that only those file types can be downloaded that you have specified in the backend settings under "AllowedDownload file types".

-**HTML output**
+**HTML OutputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <div class="ce_downloads first last block">